guyzmo/i.got.nothing.to.blog/content/code/on/git-repo:_the_utility_for_services.markdown

 tags: [ python, code, github, gitlab, bitbucket, git ]
 title: Git-Repo The ultimate utility for managing services
 date: 2016-10-10T16:15:14+02:00
-summary: "There are many online platform offering repository hosting, though they all suck at one thing, it's to integrate nicely in the flow of coding.
+summary: "There are many online platforms offering repository hosting, though they all suck at one thing, it's to integrate nicely in the flow of coding.
 Some have a GUI tool, others integrate more or less in your editor (or IDE), and that's rarely the ones you're using for your work.
 After the break, let me show you my take on this, with a little tool I wrote called `git-repo`…"
 lang: english
 logo: /img/gitlogo-black.png
 header_background: /img/gitdark-bg.png
 tweet: 785496102313140226
 ---

-Over the last decade, we've seen many online platform offering repository hosting, like SourceForge, Savannah, Gitorious, Google Code, Github, Launchpad, Gitlab… And a bunch of others I fail to remember.
+Over the last decade, we've seen many online platforms offering repository hosting, like SourceForge, Savannah, Gitorious, Google Code, Github, Launchpad, Gitlab… And a bunch of others I fail to remember.
 They offer a great service to help developers and the FLOSS community to make it easy to find and share code on a project.